-The proposed gravel pit footprint is approximately 1.97ha and majorly within the previously disturbed pit area.
-The proposed gravel pit site is devoid of native vegetation, except for isolated / sporadic trees fringing the perimeter of the gravel pit site.
+The proposed gravel pit footprint is approximately 1.98ha and within the previously disturbed pit area.

+The proposed gravel pit site is devoid of native vegetation, except for a central highly disturbed pocket of box eucalypt trees and native vegetation fringing the perimeter of the gravel pit site which has been previously disturbed to various extents.

 Remnant woodland vegetation in close proximity to the proposed gravel pit site comprises white cypress pine (Callitris glaucophylla), grey box (Eucalyptus microcarpa), Mugga iron bark (Eucalyptus sideroxylon) and a grassy / weedy understorey.

-It is proposed to remove vegetation along the eastern edge of the proposed gravel quarry to allow for the minor extension of the pit south-east of the previously disturbed active extraction area.
-This south-easterly pit expansion is to source high grade gravel material and to create suitably graded and safe embankment along the face of the quarry.
+It is proposed to remove vegetation towards the centre of the existing gravel quarry to allow for further development of the pit to a depth of approximately 15m below natural ground surface.
+This central / deeper pit expansion is proposed to source higher grade gravel material and to create a suitably graded and safe embankments around the perimeter of the quarry.

-A significance assessment under Section 1.7 of the EP&A Act which takes into consideration Part 7 of the BC Act has been undertaken to determine whether the proposal is likely to significantly affect threatened species and / or triggers the Biodiversity Offsets Scheme (BOS) is provided in Table 3 - BC Significance Assessment:
+A significance assessment under Section 1.7 of the EP&A Act which takes into consideration Part 7 of the BC Act determining whether the proposal is likely to significantly affect threatened species and / triggers the Biodiversity Offsets Scheme (BOS) is provided in Table 3 - BC Significance Assessment: